ChrisWiegman/kana/README.md

 brew install kana
 ```

+Note that, as there are numerous ways to install Docker, I have chosen, at least for now, to not list it as a dependency when installing via Homebrew.
+You'll want to make sure Docker is already installed or install it with `brew install --cask docker`.

 ## Download from GitHub releases

 Simply download the latest release from our [release page](https://github.com/ChrisWiegman/kana-cli/releases) and extract the CLI to a location accessible by your system PATH